pergatore/ytmusic/README.md

 **Important**: You need to authenticate with YouTube Music to access your playlists and use the full functionality.
 We recommend OAuth authentication for the most stable experience.

+**⚠️ CRITICAL (November 2024 Update)**: OAuth authentication now requires **both** an OAuth JSON file AND client credentials.
+You must use "TVs and Limited Input devices" as the application type.

 ### Method 1: OAuth Authentication (Recommended)

 OAuth provides the most stable and long-lasting authentication.
-It requires a one-time Google API setup.
+As of November 2024, it requires both OAuth tokens and client credentials.

 #### Step 1: Create Google Cloud Project